"Where do you see yourself in 5 years time?"

 Use this interview question as an opportunity to demonstrate your motivation, self-awareness and focus.
-Don't get caught unawares and be thrown off balance in your job interview.
 Use the answer guidelines and sample interview answers to make sure you have a positive and convincing response ready.

 It is not easy to answer this interview question in terms of specific job or company expectations.

 A person cannot accurately predict what the job or the company will look like in 5 years time.
 You can only answer in general terms about the type of situation you would like to be in and the way you want to have grown and developed.
 Avoid giving specific time frames or job titles.

 Look at the opportunities you could expect in your industry and what you hope to have gained from these opportunities."It is an uncertain world and one can't predict what is going to happen.
 However, my hope is that I will have contributed to the success of the company and grown both personally and professionally within my position"

 Your interview answer should relate to the job you are being interviewed for in some way.
 The interviewer does not want to hear that you hope to have published your first novel or be running your own business.
 This job interview question is designed to assess a number of things: